What Is Piriformis Syndrome?

 Piriformis syndrome does not exist — it is an "invented" diagnosis.

-Although controversial, the condition is recognized by the medical literature.
-The difficulty lies in the diagnosis, not in the existence of the pathology.
-Diagnostic injection with pain relief confirms the diagnosis.
+Although controversial, the condition is recognized in the medical literature.
+The difficulty lies in the diagnosis, not in whether the pathology exists.
+Diagnostic injection with pain relief confirms it.

-It is necessary to operate on the piriformis to resolve the problem.
+Surgery on the piriformis is necessary to resolve the problem.

 The vast majority of cases resolve with conservative treatment.
-Surgery is exceptional and reserved for truly refractory cases after exhaustion of all non-surgical options.
+Surgery is exceptional and reserved for truly refractory cases after all non-surgical options have been exhausted.

 Sitting on soft surfaces prevents piriformis syndrome.

-Direct compression on the piriformis (sitting on hard surfaces) can aggravate symptoms, but prevention mainly involves regular stretching and adequate muscular strengthening.
+Direct compression on the piriformis (sitting on hard surfaces) can aggravate symptoms, but prevention mainly involves regular stretching and adequate muscle strengthening.

 When to Seek Medical Help